 Fr.
-Paul is available after the service to answer any questions you may have about any facet of Orthodox worship.
+Paul is available after the service, or by appointment, to answer questions you may have about any facet of the Orthodox Christian faith.

 Fr.
 Paul is available to hear confessions after Great Vespers or by appointment.